Cookies

 Phytoremediation in Burkina’s gold mining sector

 In the ECDD-Project (l’Eau, Cle de Development Durable), World Waternet and SNV partner with the Agences de l’Eau in Burkina Faso to improve availability and access to safe water sources.
 Soil and water conservation techniques are important to reach this goal.
 The ECDD project has recently started an activity to clean the effluent water of the gold mining industry.
 Small scale gold miners use a large quantities of water and a variety of chemical products to retrieve gold from the soil.
 The effluent water is contaminated and flows back into the environment.
 The IRSAT-institute in Burkina Faso (l’Institut de Recherche en Sciences Appliqués et Technologies) developed a nature-based solution to retrieve the contaminants from the water and soil; phytoremediation.
-In Nimbrogo (Nahouri Province), the ECDD project is now piloting this technique and the national journals have reported () about this.
+In Nimbrogo (Nahouri Province), the ECDD project is now piloting this technique and the national journals have reported (You are leaving this website) about this.

 KOEN15 001.jpgThe village chief gives his support to the pilot project in Nimbrogo.